Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

 * Deploy the PDF loader as an **Azure Container Apps job** that runs on a schedule

+* Deploy an LLM to a **serverless GPU container app**

+* Use LLM running on serverless GPUs in the agent

 You'll start by configuring your lab environment.

 ===